 Action: Parental burnout makes maintaining the necessary consistency nearly impossible.
 To avoid exhaustion and ensure a successful outcome, work with your partner or support network:

-Why it works: Sharing the load helps maintain a calm, consistent approach to sleep training, which is absolutely crucial for success.
+The science (Why it works): Sharing the load helps maintain a calm, consistent approach to sleep training, which is absolutely crucial for success.

 😴 Quick Fix Tips